SreeramaYeshwanthGowd/dna-main-template/README.md

 This template is meant to reduce manual setup and establish a consistent engineering baseline across repositories.

-## Supported Project Types

-### Python

-Use this when the repository only needs Python code.

-Typical output:

-- one Python package folder
-- Python PR workflow
-- no Scala source directory

-### Scala

-Use this when the repository only needs Scala code.

-Typical output:

-- one Scala package folder
-- Scala PR workflow
-- no Python source directory

-### Hybrid

-Use this when the repository needs both Python and Scala.

-Typical output:

-- one Python package folder
-- one Scala package folder
-- both PR workflows

 ## Typical Generated Structure

 The exact structure depends on the selected type, but the repository generally looks like this: